 4. “My deeper intuition, felt knowledge in my body is who I am” — At this stage we begin to think ‘contemplatively’, slowly gaining the ability to embrace paradox, making a discovery of ‘soul’ within us and within everything else.
 This is a very alluring stage, but it is also tempting to stay at this stage and become self-absorbed.
 Stage four is an important breakthrough, but it still lacks an outflow of love for the Creator and the other.

 5. “My shadow self is who I am” — This stage begins our personal ‘dark night of the soul’, we start discerning our True Self and reality.
 We find a cause worth dying for, a growing care for others, love for God and our neighbor.
-We practice “shadow boxing,” “walking our talk”.
+We practice “shadow boxing” and “walking our talk.”
 This stage can last a long time as we begin to embrace unconditional love and grow more accustomed to living with contradiction.
-It is inside the darkness that we find the true light.
+It is often inside the darkness that we find the true light.

-6. “My plan is useless, I am empty and powerless to save myself” — At this stage we finally give up on our own plans and instead ask, wait and trust our loving Creator for a spiritual breakthrough.
-We face the reality that when we can’t change our circumstances we must instead allow God to use the circumstances to change us.
+6. “My plan is useless, I am empty and powerless to save myself” — At this stage we finally give up on our own plans — we instead ask, wait and trust our loving Creator for a spiritual breakthrough.
+We face the reality that when we can’t change our circumstances, and instead must allow God to use our circumstances to change us.
 We learn how to sit in quiet meditation and draw upon a new Source.
 We move from religion to spirituality.
-In Alcoholics Anonymous (AA) it is considered the first stage of true transformation.
+In Alcoholics Anonymous (AA) this is considered the first stage of true transformation.
 It is an ‘identity transplant’ toward ‘unitive thinking’ and true spirituality.

 7. “I am so much more than I thought I was” — At this stage the false self has significantly died and our True self begins taking over more continuously.
 We learn the freedom and joy of living in the present moment, of engaging in pure action, and that Another is holding me, so I don’t need to hold myself.

 8. “I am at home being led by grace” — This stage is not a 24/7 state, it comes and goes.
-John 10:30; “I and the Father are one”.
+It is a growing recognition; “I and the Father are one” (John 10:30).
 We begin living in communion with our Creator.
 “One knows God in one’s self and one knows one’s self in God.” -Teresa of Avila.
 An inner knowing develops.
-You find your soul, and understand you are much more than your body.
+You find your soul and understand you are much more than your body.
 Mystical experiences and a unitive (vs. dualistic) worldview grows.

 As I have reflected on these nine stages of spiritual growth, I realized that although on any given day I may fluctuate between several levels, but my trajectory is set on learning the art of letting go a little more each day.

-In the realm of ‘soul dating’ this translates into making the counter-intuitive decision to also ‘let go’ of my striving to find a soul mate — and instead focus more on becoming a fully present person — and then watching and waiting for the desires of my heart to arrive with perfect timing.
+In the realm of ‘soul dating’ this translates into making the counter-intuitive decision to also ‘let go’ of my striving to find a life partner — and instead focus more on becoming a fully present person — and then watching and waiting for the desires of my heart to arrive with perfect timing.

 “When we believe there is another person who can make us whole, we are ineffectually calling ourselves ‘incomplete’, writes Raven Fon in Soul Mates Are Actually Our Soul Mirrors.
 “We have the power within ourselves to achieve that oneness; we really mustn’t try to find the answers to our problems in another… their role in your life is to be a mirror — not a glue.”

 I like that.
-We all need at least one very special person in our life willing to serve as a loving mirror of our True self — and it is wonderful if that person also turns out to be our soul mate for a season … or perhaps even for life!
+We all need at least one very special person in our life willing to serve as a loving mirror of our True self — and it is wonderful if that person also turns out to be our life partner for a season … or perhaps for life!

-Richard Rohr’s overview of the major stages of spiritual development and letting go helped me to confirm the characteristics of the soul mate that I seek to become and to mirror back.
+Richard Rohr’s overview of the major stages of spiritual development and letting go helped me to confirm the characteristics of the life partner that I seek to become and to mirror.
 If this story has been helpful, please pass it on.